 INTERVIEW WITH CEO OF 2U, CHIP PAUCEK

 Great leaders also know how to set context for the “why” and then enable their team’s performance by clearing the path and giving them runway so that they can perform at their best.

 Don’t spend energy looking over your shoulder.
 Play offense.
 Be mindful of your competition, but do not let it dictate how you run your business.
 Focus on your business and what you need to do to succeed.
 Let others worry and react to you.

 Motivated by the desire to move fast and build a really powerful consumer brand, my brother, business partner, and I approached the EBTH co-founders with a plan to scale this unique company that helps so many people navigate.

-The products I have developed range from complex medical devices (stents for cardiac procedures, respiratory devices, DNA capturing and storage devices, and bite impression devices).
+The products I have developed range from complex medical devices (stents for cardiac procedures, respiratory devices, DNA capturing and storage devices).

 We focus on fostering empathy for each other’s work and work-style–so that together we are enabling our collective best work.
 We regularly have people from different teams do the day-to-day work as if they were on another team.
-It builds real empathy across the team.
+It builds real empathy.